waadhouij/logiGestion/README.md

 How to Use
 ---
+To know more please visit logiGestion/JEU DE TEST.pdf
 1. Go to Serie53/ClientSerie53.java and run the JAVA APPLICATION
-2. Have fun testing or follow the guidelines JEU DE TEST.pdf
+2. Have fun testing or follow the guidelines JEU DE TEST.pdf Please pay attention to what happens to the invoice or the order if you delete or modify a product or such things… ;)
-3. Go to Serie61/Client61.java and run the JAVA APPLICATION, you will experiences a few java frames..
+3. Go to Serie61/Client61.java and run the JAVA APPLICATION, you will experiences a few java frames.
+Login and password should be the same.
+Any will work…

 Website